Advertisement

 The 8-Hour Rule

-A useful guideline: finish your nap at least 8 hours before your intended bedtime.
-If you go to bed at 10pm, any nap should end by 2pm.
-This gives your sleep pressure time to rebuild.
+Here's the guideline I actually follow: finish your nap at least 8 hours before your intended bedtime.
+If you go to bed at 10pm, your nap needs to be done by 2pm.
+That gives your adenosine enough time to rebuild so you're actually tired at night.
+I violated this rule for years and then wondered why I couldn't sleep.
+Not my proudest era.

 04 Sleep Inertia: The Groggy Enemy